 If someone at the convention makes you feel unsafe, report it to the organizers.
 We operate by an inclusive code of conduct and the safety and well-being of our attendees is paramount to us.

 We hope this short guide has been helpful in demystifying Croatia and our customs!
-We hope you’ll have a wonderful stay here.
+We wish you a wonderful stay.